BettyJk/L7erf/docs/installation.rst

    pip install -r requirements.txt

-This ensures all required packages, including libraries for machine learning, data processing, and user interface development, are installed.

-**Tip**: It’s recommended to use a virtual environment to avoid conflicts with existing Python packages.
+**Tip**: It is recommended to use a virtual environment to avoid conflicts with existing Python packages.
 To set up a virtual environment, run:

 .. code-block:: bash